2023 Stripe Review: Best Online Payment Processor

 - Consult Stripe’s list of Restricted Businesses before registering for and opening a Stripe Account.

-Stripe offers a wide range of online payment methods including ACH Debit and Credit functions, as well as B2B payment processing.
-However, Stripe does not offer a readily available virtual terminal.
-And while a mobile POS is available, you will need custom integration which can take some time to set up.
+Stripe offers a wide range of online payment methods, including ACH Debit and Credit functions and B2B payment processing.
+The Stripe Dashboard allows you to create payment links, send invoices, create recurring billing, and manually create and input payment details.
+However, while a mobile POS is available, you will need custom integration which can take some time to set up.

-Stripe’s hosted checkout pages help reduce cart abandonment by providing features such as address auto-complete, one-click payment using Link with Stripe, real-time card validation, descriptive error messages, third-party autofill, and card brand identification.
-(Source: Stripe)
+Stripe’s hosted checkout pages help reduce cart abandonment by providing features, such as address auto-complete, one-click payment using Link with Stripe, real-time card validation, descriptive error messages, third-party autofill, and card brand identification.
+Although you can have your checkout page hosted by Stripe, you also have the option of hosting it on your own domain.

 Stripe’s invoicing tool allows you to build custom invoices for any type of pricing model with options for either a Stripe-hosted invoice (no-code required) or API to add more advanced customizations—such as adding automatic email reminders and aging reports generation.
 You can collect one-time or recurring payments, add line items, specify discounts, and customize tax rates directly to your invoices.